The Understood Experience: Effortless, Valuable and Emotional

 Organisations that elevate the human experience will be better positioned to create more meaningful connections, foster loyalty, and drive growth. – Deloitte

-There’s never been a more critical time for organisations to focus on human connection.
-In this era of turbulence and uncertainty, organisations must step up to the challenge of looking after the needs of the people that matter: the people that work for them, and the people that buy from them.
+Now more than ever, organisations must focus on human connection.
+In this time of turbulence and uncertainty, businesses need to rise to the challenge of meeting the needs of the people who matter most: those who work for them and those who buy from them.

-At Understood, when we talk about experience (both customer and employee), we focus on EFFORT, VALUE and EMOTION.
-These three themes encapsulate the critical drivers of customer satisfaction and employee engagement:
+At Understood, when we talk about experience, whether customer or employee.
+We focus on EFFORT, VALUE, and EMOTION.
+These three themes drive customer satisfaction and employee engagement.

 1. An EFFORTLESS Experience